Nevada runs its own Marketplace where residents can enroll in health insurance and apply for subsidies.

 It depends on your income and household size.

 The average subsidy among Nevada Marketplace enrollees was $423 in 2019.
-Eighty-seven percent of enrollees received premium tax credits at this time.7
+As of 2020, 85% of enrollees received premium tax credits.7

 What About Medicaid for Low-Income Nevadans?